Blogs

 How Will Medical Schools Use UCAT?
 Here's a Summary

 A common question asked by medicine hopefuls is how UCAT will be used to select applicants into medical school.
 Most universities use a combination of three factors when selecting students into medicine or dentistry.
-These include: UCAT ANZ scores (either cognitive subtests* only, or all UCAT subtests) Medical interview performance Secondary school performance ...
+These include: UCAT ANZ scores (either cognitive subtests* only, or all UCAT subtests) Medical interview performance Academic performance (ATAR ...

 Read more